If dyeing your grey with synthetic hair dye is one of your major challenges, you might be one of the many considering a natural hair dye.

 How To Use (Step By Step Guide)

-Here is what you need to get started.
+Here’s a list of what you need to get started.

 - An old ceramic or plastic bowl (small-sized, because it’s just for mixing)